-For information about each of the major activity choices, plus discounts and advance reservations for the activities for your Maui visit (luau, boats, tours, helicopter, whale-watch, snorkel, spas, horseback, etc.), see the Maui Activities section of this website at
+For information about each of the major activity choices, plus discounts and advance reservations for the activities for your Maui visit (luau, boats, tours, helicopter, whale watching, snorkel, spas, horseback, etc.), see the Maui Activities section.

 When considering which tour company to use for tours that go by van, such as the ride to the top of Haleakala or the ride to Hana (if you don’t want to drive them yourself), bear this in mind: cheaper tours often use bigger vans with more people on your tour.
 If you pay more, you can usually get a smaller van with a smaller tour group, so you get more personalized service.
 Temptation Tours has comfortable vans with only 6-8 people, so it is more luxurious but more expensive.
-Polynesian Adventure has 25-passenger vans and is often the cheapest of the tour companies.
-More van tour information is at
+Polynesian Adventure has vans that carry 25 passengers and is often the cheapest of the Maui tour companies.

 When you are in the city of Lahaina, there are activity‑sales booths on the main street (Front Street) where you will be shopping, but be sure to avoid the “discount” tour sellers who require you to attend a time-share sales presentation.
 Do NOT attend any time-share sales presentation under any circumstances!
-For more about why to avoid timeshare sales presentations, see the question “Why do you tell people to avoid timeshare presentations?” on the FAQ page of this website at
+For more about why to avoid timeshare sales presentations, see the question “Why do you tell people to avoid timeshare presentations?” on my Maui FAQ page.

-I know it’s disappointing, but nobody will greet you with a lei on your arrival, unless you have paid for it in advance as part of your tour package.
-So buy a lei for yourself.
-They are available in shops at the airport (most expensive place to buy anything), or at florists, less expensive at grocery stores (any Safeway or Times Market), and even cheaper at Wal-Mart and Kmart and Costco (all near the airport).
+I know it’s disappointing, but nobody will greet you with a lei on your arrival unless you have paid for it in advance.
+Alii Lei Service and Maui Lei Greeting Service are the two main companies that provide this service.
+They will greet you with a lei, take your photo, show you where to pick up your bags (and call a porter if you need assistance), and then show you where you can pick up your transportation.
+This is a nice option for first-timers.
+Don’t forget to tip your porter!
+You can also buy a lei for yourself inside the airport.
+They are available in shops at the airport (the most expensive place to buy anything), less expensive at grocery stores (any Safeway or Times Market), and even cheaper at Walmart and Target, and Costco (all near the airport).

 THE VIEW OF WHALES AND ISLANDS:

-Stand on the beach in back of your hotel or condo and watch for whales (winter only).
-You may see a “blow” that looks like a gray puff lasting only a couple seconds; or you may see a black hump briefly surface, followed immediately by a split tail diving back into the water.
+Stand on the beach in the back of your hotel or condo and watch for whales (winter only).
+You may see a “blow” that looks like a gray puff lasting only a couple of seconds, or you may see a black hump briefly surface, followed immediately by a split tail diving back into the water.
+Learn more about how to go Maui whale watching.
 From Wailea, Kaanapali, or Kihei, you are looking west.
 If you are on Kaanapali Beach, the island you see straight out is Lanai, about nine miles away, formerly covered with Dole pineapple plantations, now having two luxury hotels.
-The island you see far to your right, is Molokai, about 25 miles away, a mostly undeveloped island with two hotels, mule rides, and a former leprosy colony.
-If you could see through the far‑left tip of Molokai, Honolulu (on the island of Oahu) would be 85 miles away from Kaanapali Beach, to the west‑northwest.
-If you are at a Wailea hotel, instead of Kaanapali Beach, then the larger of the two islands you see is Kahoolawe (used by the U.S. Navy for bombing practice from 1941 to 1990), and the tinier island you see just two and a half miles away is Molokini, a crescent sliver of the top edge of an old volcano crater.
+The island you see far to your right is Molokai, about 12 miles away, a mostly undeveloped island with two hotels, the tallest sea cliffs in Hawaii, and the site of the Kalaupapa Leprosy Colony.
+If you could see through the far‑left tip of Molokai, Honolulu (on the island of Oahu) would be 85 miles away from Kaanapali Beach to the west‑northwest.
+If you are at a Wailea hotel, then the larger of the two Hawaiian islands you see is Kahoolawe (used by the U.S. Navy for bombing practice from 1941 to 1990), and the tinier island you see just two and a half miles away is Molokini, a crescent sliver of the top edge of an old volcano crater.
 You are 2,397 miles from the west coast of the mainland United States.

 WHY YOU SHOULD TELL THEM WHERE YOU HEARD ABOUT THEM:

-If you write about your Maui trip or hotel or condo on Facebook or TripAdvisor or other websites, please mention that you got helpful information to plan your trip from Jon’s Maui Vacations website at mauihawaii.org.
-I also appreciate you telling your friends about this Jon’s Maui Vacations website.
+If you write about your Maui trip or the hotel or condo you stayed in on Facebook or TripAdvisor, or other websites, please mention that you got helpful information to plan your trip from Jon’s Maui Vacations website at mauihawaii.org.
+I also appreciate you telling your friends about Jon’s Maui Vacations website.

 OTHER STUFF YOU NEED TO KNOW:

 There are only 12 letters in the Hawaiian alphabet (A E I O U H K L M N P W).
-Actually there are two more sort-of letters in the Hawaiian alphabet: the okina (which looks like an apostrophe and creates a guttural break in the pronunciation of a word) and the kahako (symbolized by a straight line over any vowel, which elongates the vowel).
-Usually there are no silent letters, so pronounce every letter in each word.
+Actually, there are two more sort-of letters in the Hawaiian alphabet: the ʻokina (it looks like an apostrophe which creates a guttural break in the pronunciation of a word like, “uh-oh”) and the kahako (symbolized by a straight line over any vowel, which elongates the vowel).
+Usually, there are no silent letters, so pronounce every letter in each word.

-If you get tired of nature and want to see a theater play or concert, call 808-242-7469 for the schedule at the Maui Arts and Cultural Center in Kahului (shows in the 1200-seat Castle Theater) or see their website www.mauiarts.org.
+Want to see a theater play or concert?
+Call 808-242-7469 for the schedule at the Maui Arts and Cultural Center in Kahului (shows in the 1200-seat Castle Theater) or visit the website at Maui Arts and Cultural Center.